CogitoNTNU/NEATactics/README.md

 This will test genomes from generation 0 up to generation 4.

-**`graph`**
+#### Graph

 The `graph` command visualizes the fitness data accumulated during training.
-This can be useful for analyzing the performance of the NEAT algorithm over time.
+When executed, it reads the fitness data from the `data/fitness/fitness_values.txt` file and plots the best, average, and minimum fitness values for each generation.
+The generated plot is saved as `fitness_plot.png` in the `data/fitness` directory.

+- The fitness values are extracted from `fitness_values.txt` using the `read_fitness_file` function.
+- A line graph is generated where:
+  - The x-axis represents generations.
+  - The y-axis represents fitness values (Best, Average, Min).
+- The plot is displayed and saved automatically.

 Example: